VincentVanCode101/craft-templates/partialREADME.md

   ```

 > [!NOTE]
 > The `./make` file does not include a target for building native executables since GraalVM or Docker-based native builds are not available inside the development container.
 To build a native executable, use a compatible external setup.
 (The feature to get this up and running will come soon...
-Refer to the craft documentation about build || prod level builds.)
+Refer to the craft documentation about 'build / prod' level builds.)

 ## Notes
 - **Remove Maven Wrappers**: Since the project uses Docker for build and runtime environments, the `mvnw` and `mvnw.cmd` files can be removed to avoid the installation of Maven locally.